Muen

 Muen Version

-The instructions in this article have been tested with Muen revision 1cd1f88.
+The instructions in this article have been tested with Muen revision f92e6cf0fddc.

 Unikernel Build

 MirageOS heavily depends on the OCaml Package Manager (OPAM) as its build system.
-Follow the installation instructions here to setup OPAM on your system.
-However, do not yet install mirage until after the next step.
+Follow the installation instructions here to setup OPAM on your system if you intend to compile the examples in this article manually.

 $ docker pull ghcr.io/codelabs-ch/muen-mirageos